dwchiang/nginx-php-fpm/README.md

 - `Dockerfile-7.25.0-laravel-buster`: Running Laravel 7.25.0 on Buster (Debian 10)
 - `Dockerfile-7.25.0-laravel-alpine3.12`: Running Laravel 7.25.0 on Alpine 3.12

-This project will not upload the images of Part 2 on Docker Hub.
-Please kindly use Part 2 as your Dockerfile reference to build your own and enjoy the fun :) You can also have a try to this [Workshops: Running Laravel on AWS ECS](https://github.com/dwchiang/laravel-on-aws-ecs-workshops).
+This project will **not** upload the images of Part 2 on Docker Hub.

+Please kindly use Part 2 as your Dockerfile reference to build your own Dockerfile, and enjoy the fun :)

+You can also have a try to this [Workshops: Running Laravel on AWS ECS](https://github.com/dwchiang/laravel-on-aws-ecs-workshops).

 Please find the `docker build` detailed parameters at the `buildlaravel` section in the `Makefile`.